Email spam is one of the greatest annoyances of our time.

 E-Mail Icon Generator

 MakeUseOf has previously reported on how to identify and manage eMail spam.
 Dean denounced Top 5 Current Email Scams You Should Know About.
 Ryan explained How To Deal with Spam and Report Email Scams in the US.
-I outlined how to Get a Grip on eMail Spam Before It Gets A Grip On You.

 How do you protect yourself from too much spam?